Madahva/My-learning-area/Notes/Front-end/5) React/React Main Concepts.md

 Some effects might require cleanup so they _return a function_.

 For example, **we might want to set up a subscription** to some external data source.
 In that case, it is important to clean up so that we don’t introduce a memory leak.

-**Only Call Hooks at the Top Level**

-**Don’t call Hooks inside loops, conditions, or nested functions.** Instead, always use Hooks at the top level of your React function, before any early returns.
-By following this rule, you ensure that Hooks are called in the same order each time a component renders